Compliance Key Risk Indicators Examples

 Establish Your KRIs

-The context establishing KPIs, will help create KRIs.
+The context establishing KPIs, will help create KRIs effective key risk indicators.
 KPIs should be able to provide information about the overall performance to reduce the time for monitoring and the necessary resources required.
 Example of key risk indicators include system failures indicating a key business attributes of an organization’s risk profile being affected.

 Identify Relevant Risks

-A full risk assessment of the organization actioned by senior management will help in identifying kris.
+A full risk assessment of the organization actioned by senior management will help in identifying key risk indicators kris say.

 Establish a solid process